dekuNukem/joyAnalog/TwitchPlaysNintendoSwitch/README.md

 To use it:

-* Connect the two NintenDAC mini board to the PC
+* Connect the two correctly configured NintenDAC mini board to the PC

 * Open up `launch.py` and configure the username, oauth, chat channel and serial port name.

-* Open up `banned_user.txt' and 'disabled_cmd.txt' and fill them in as you wish.
+* Open up `banned_user.txt` and `disabled_cmd.txt` and fill them in as you wish.
 These can be updated while main script is running too.

 * Run `python3 launch.py`